 Stipend Recipients

-Stipends are a form of support paid to an individual, sometimes originating from a “fellowship,” that is intended to help defray living expenses during a research, training or other type of academic experience.
+Stipends are a form of support paid to an individual, sometimes originating from a “fellowship,” that is intended to help cover living expenses during a research, training or other type of academic experience.

 A stipend recipient is someone who receives a stipend.
-This support is not considered payment for work.
+The stipend is not considered payment for work.
 It is meant to provide a living allowance that enables the student or scholar to focus on the educational or research experience.
 Stipend recipients are not considered “employees” of the university.
 Therefore, stipend recipients do not complete Form I-9, Employment Eligibility Verification.

 Wage Earners

-Although the terms “wage” and “salary” are often used interchangeably, both refer to compensation for work.
-A “wage earner” is someone who is paid either hourly or on a salary basis.
+The terms “wage” and “salary” are often used interchangeably and both refer to compensation for work.
+However, a “wage earner” is someone who is paid either an hourly wage or earns an annual salary.

-Hourly employees are compensated for each hour they work and must track their hours by clocking in and out through Workday.
-At WashU, an hourly wage is paid on a bi-weekly basis.
+Hourly employees are paid for each hour they work and track their hours by clocking in and out through Workday.
+WashU pays hourly employees on a bi-weekly basis.
 In contrast, salaried employees receive a fixed annual amount.
-At WashU, this salary is distributed in regular monthly paychecks.
+WashU distributes salaries in regular monthly paychecks.

-A wage earner receives payment for the work or services they perform, which is considered employment income.
+A wage earner is paid for the work or services they perform, which is considered employment income.
 In other words, wage earners are employees of the university.

 All wage earners, whether hourly or salaried, are required to complete Form I-9, Employment Eligibility Verification.
 This process includes completing tasks in the HR platform “Workday” and meeting with a member of the I-9 team to verify work authorization documents.